-Ahiman Rezon, p.
+Akiman Resort, p.
 123.

-The three degrees of Masonry are figurative, then, of three gracious dispensations; the one, that before the flood; another, the Mosaic; and a third, the Christian dispensation!
+The three degrees of Masonry are figurative, then, of three gracious dispensations; the one, that before the flooaV another, the Mosaic; and & third, the Christian dispensation!

 This "light which men received for the discovery of the divine wisdom by GEOMETRICAL SOLUTIONS," is a great secret!
 Truly, "Masonry is the key-stone to all other arts and sciences."
-(New Mon.
+(New Man.
 189.)

 "The initiation into the two first orders is attended with rites of great solemnity; but those attached to the third degree are calculated to leave a far more lasting impression on the mind, than those which belong to either of the preceding.
-During the performance of these last ceremonies, of which none but those admitted to the degree of Master Mason can have any conception, the soul is struck with reverence, and all the spiritual faculties are called forth to worship and adoration.
+During the performance of these last ceremonies, of which none but those admitted to the degree of Master Mason can have any conception, the soul is struck